diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Start Level
     The starting level of categories.
 If this is ``2`` the :term:`top level categories` are not displayed within the portlet.
-This can be useful if you want to display them in the horizonal menu.
+This can be useful if you want to display them in the horizontal menu.

 Expand Level
     Expands the categories up to this level.
 If this is ``0`` only the current